 • Sautéing: Sautéing lamb involves quickly cooking small, thin cuts of lamb in a hot pan with a small amount of oil.
 The temperature for sautéing lamb should be around medium-high heat (around 375°F or 190°C).
 Cook the lamb for a few minutes on each side until it reaches your desired level of doneness.

-See also How to cook green beans with bacon on stove
+See also How long to cook a spiral ham with bone

 Remember, these temperatures are just guidelines, and the doneness of the lamb will vary depending on personal preference.
 Always use a meat thermometer to ensure the lamb is cooked to your desired level of doneness.